Mehdi Huseynzade: World War II

 In August 1941, two months after Germany invaded the Soviet Union, Huseynzade was drafted into the Red Army.
 After graduating from the Tbilisi military infantry school in 1942, he was dispatched to the Soviet-German front line, where he commanded a mortar platoon during the Battle of Stalingrad.

 In August 1942, near the town of Kalach-na-Donu, Huseynzade was seriously wounded and captured by the Germans.
 He spent the 1.5 years in the German POW camps in Northern Italy and Yugoslavia.
-In the early 1944, along with two other Azerbaijani POWs, Javad Hakimli and Asad Gurbanov, Huseynzade managed to escape and join the Yugoslav-Italian partisans guerilla corps.
+In the early 1944, along with two other Azerbaijani POWs, Javad Hakimli and Asad Gurbanov, Huseynzade managed to escape and join the Yugoslav-Italian partisans guerrilla corps.
 During the same year, he became a commander of the special reconnaissance diversionary unit of the 9th Corps' Staff of the People's Liberation Army of Yugoslavia, where he got his battlename Mikhailo.

 Guerrilla Mikhailo

-In the middle of January 1944, Mikhailo with the fighters has grasped topographic maps of the opponent.
-Next month Mehdi in the form of the German officer has made way into German barracks and, having enclosed a mine to fire extinguishers, had blown up the central premise.
+In the middle of January 1944, Mikhailo with fellow partisans created a topographic map of enemy positions.
+Next month, Mehdi disguised as a German officer had made way into a German barracks, where he concealed a bomb in a fire extinguisher, resulting in heavy damage the barracks.

 On 2 April 1944, Huseynzade with another Azerbaijani guerrilla, Mirdamat Seidov, installed a delayed-action mine in the Villa Opicina cinema near Trieste.
 The explosion killed 80 and wounded 260 Germans, of which 40 died later in hospital.
 At the end of April 1944, Huseynzade, Hans Fritz and Ali Tagiyev blew up a bridge near the Postojna railway station, which led to a 24-car train crash.
 In May, Huseynzade and Seidov blew up a casino at Trieste, where 150 German officers died and 350 were wounded.
 Growing concerned about these attacks, Germans set a reward of 400,000 Italian liras for killing Huseynzade.